 - Bacillus cereus

 Bacteria from food that produce a toxin after multiplying in the gastrointestinal tract include: Shigella, which causes dysentery and can be picked up from food and water contaminated with faeces, particularly in tropical countries

 Acute diarrhoea may also be due to treatment with broad-spectrum antibiotics, or to other medications that cause diarrhoea as a side effect.
 Antibiotic treatment can decrease the normal flora which are the “good” bacteria that live in the gastrointestinal tract, help digest our food, and provide a protective barrier against the “bad” bacteria (pathogens).
-When the growth of the normal flora is inhibited, it is easier for a pathogen to grow and multiply.
+When the growth of the normal flora is prevented , it is easier for a pathogen to grow and multiply.
 Toxins produced by the bacterium Clostridium difficile are often the culprit in antibiotic related diarrhoea.

 Common causes of chronic diarrhoea:

 Chronic diarrhoea (diarrhoea that lasts for more than a few weeks), sporadic diarrhoea, and diarrhoea that alternates with constipation are most frequently associated with non-infectious causes.
 These may include:

 - Inflammatory bowel conditions such as Crohn’s disease

 - Bowel dysfunction as seen in the irritable bowel syndrome (IBS)

 - Malabsorption diseases such as cystic fibrosis

 - Stomach or gallbladder surgery (the rate at which the food travels through the digestive tract may change)